His Majesty's Most Loyal Opposition: Questions to other ministers

 Every government department is subjected to questions in the House of Commons and the House of Lords.
 As with PMQs, the official opposition spokespersons are allocated a number of questions, and in addition backbench MPs are free to ask questions.
 In the House of Lords, opposition spokespersons also question the government.
 This is one of the reasons why every government department has at least one Member of Parliament and one peer in it.

 Seating

 As is usual with Westminster systems, and other statutory assemblies and councils in the UK, the government and its supporters sit to the Speaker's right, whilst the opposition parties sit to their left.
-Currently, members from the Conservative Party sit to the Speaker's right, and members from the Labour Party sit on the main left bench, which is where the main opposition party sits.
-The second main opposition bench is where the third largest party sits, in this case the Scottish National Party.
-The back of this bench is where other minor parties sit, such as the Liberal Democrats, the DUP, Plaid Cymru, SDLP, Alliance, the Greens and one Independent.
+Currently, members from the Labour Party sit to the Speaker's right, and members from the Conservative Party sit on the main left bench, which is where the main opposition party sits.
+The second main opposition bench is where the third largest party sits, in this case the Liberal Democrats.
+The back of this bench is where other minor parties sit, such as the Scottish National Party, Reform UK, the Green Party, the DUP, Plaid Cymru, SDLP, the Alliance Party, the TUV, the UUP, and the Independents.